Code-Institute-Submissions/ms1-the_rolls/README.md

 - A slide in from left transition and a fade in transition are used for the quote section.
 The animations are implemented using [animate.css](https://animate.style/).

-- An underline from the left on hover animation is used for the navigation links.
+- An underline from the center on hover animation is used for the navigation links.
 This was done to increase the interactiveness of the site and improve UX.
 The animation is implemented using [hover.css](https://ianlunn.github.io/Hover/).

 - The 'Enquire Now' buttons are implemented using [Bootstraps built in button class](https://getbootstrap.com/docs/4.0/components/buttons/).
 When the button is interacted with the button changes to a darker colour and gets a shadow around the edge.
 As with the nav links this improves interaction with the user.